 The Jamie Foxx and Michael B. Jordan-starring legal drama will arrive on video-on-demand on March 24, ahead of its anticipated release.
 It is already available to purchase on digital markets.

 Paramount’s “The Lovebirds,” a romantic comedy starring Issa Rae and Kumail Nanjiani, was pulled from its April 3 release date.
 The film was also set to premiere at SXSW until the festival was also canceled due to the pandemic.
 Paramount has decided that the film will now skip its theatrical run entirely, instead electing to debut it on Netflix.
-There is no announced premiere date at this time.
+The movie will launch on the streaming service on May 22.

 “Never Rarely Sometimes Always”